 As required by Education Code Section 47605(b)(5)(J)(ii), students recommended for expulsion are entitled to a hearing adjudicated by a neutral officer to determine whether the student should be expelled.
 The procedures herein provide for such a hearing and the notice of said hearing, as required by law.

-A student may be expelled by following a hearing before it, by recommendation The Administrative Panel shall consist of at least three members who are certificated and neither a teacher of the pupil or a Board member of the Charter School’s governing board.
-The Administrative Panel may any student found to have committed an expellable offense and Charter School’s Board will make the final determination.
+A student may be expelled either by the neutral and impartial Charter School Board of Directors following a hearing before it, or by the Charter School Board of Directors upon the recommendation of a neutral and impartial Administrative Panel, to be assigned by the Board of Directors as needed.
+The Administrative Panel shall consist of at least three members who are certificated and neither a teacher of the pupil or a Board member of the Charter School’s governing board.
+Each entity shall be presided over by a designated neutral hearing chairperson.
+The Administrative Panel may recommend expulsion of any student found to have committed an expellable offense, and Charter School’s Board will make the final determination.

 E. Expulsion Procedures

-postponed for good cause, the hearing shall be held within thirty (30) school days after the Principal or designee determines that the student has committed an expellable offense
+Unless postponed for good cause, the hearing shall be held within thirty (30) school days after the Principal or designee determines that the student has committed an expellable offense.

-Administrative Panel the case, will make a whether to expel.
+In the event an Administrative Panel hears the case, it will make a recommendation to the Board for a final decision whether to expel.
 The hearing shall be held in closed session (complying with all pupil confidentiality rules under FERPA) unless the student makes a written request for a public hearing no later than three (3) days prior to the date of the scheduled hearing.

 Written notice of the hearing shall be forwarded by the Principal or designee to the student and the student’s parent/guardian at least ten (10) calendar days before the date of the hearing.
 Upon mailing the notice, it shall be deemed served upon the pupil.
 The notice shall include: